openstack-infra/zuul/doc/source/admin/installation.rst

 Static Offload
-  Shift the duties of serving static files, such as HTML, Javascript, CSS or images to the Reverse Proxy server.
+  Shift the duties of serving static files, such as HTML, Javascript, CSS or images to the reverse proxy server.

 Static External
   Serve the static files from a completely separate location that does not